mtlynch/whatgotdone/README.md

 Only the What Got Done backend can access the Firestore database.
 Specifically, the `datastore` package manages all interactions with Firestore.

-### E2E tests
+### Integration tests

-What Got Done's end-to-end tests use Cypress and follow the testing pattern defined in the article [End-to-End Testing Web Apps: The Painless Way](https://mtlynch.io/painless-web-app-testing/).
-The testing architecture consists of two Docker containers (see [docker-compose.yml](https://github.com/mtlynch/whatgotdone/blob/master/e2e/docker-compose.yml)):
+What Got Done's integration tests use Cypress and follow the testing pattern defined in the article [End-to-End Testing Web Apps: The Painless Way](https://mtlynch.io/painless-web-app-testing/).
+The testing architecture consists of four Docker containers (see [docker-compose.yml](https://github.com/mtlynch/whatgotdone/blob/master/integration/docker-compose.yml)):

+* Cloud Firestore emulator
 * What Got Done container
 * Cypress container

-The Cypress container runs a browser to exercise What Got Done's critical functionality.
-It uses an independent environment and credentials from the production app so that nothing in the E2E tests affect state on production UserKit or Google Cloud Platform.
+* Test data manager

+The integration test is entirely self-contained, so nothing that happens during testing affects anything outside of the docker-compose environment.

-To run the E2E tests yourself, see the [section below](#optional-run-e2e-tests).
+To run the integration tests yourself, see the [section below](#optional-run-integration-tests).

 ## Contributing to What Got Done